Sunday, June 9, 2019

 NEDCC "Condition on Receipt"

 The map was received rolled and partially flattened, resulting in regular, almost pleated planar distortions.
 The distortion was so pronounced and strong that the exact length of the map could not be precisely measured.
-The left side of the map was outermost when rolled and was the most damaged: a large loss of 9" x 16" at the lower-left corner, other smaller breaks, losses along the bottom edge that extended for another 40", and numerous large and small breaks and losses in the paper.
+The left side of the map was outermost when rolled and was the most damaged: a loss of 9" x 16" at the lower-left corner, other smaller breaks, losses along the bottom edge that extended for another 40", and numerous large and small breaks and losses in the paper.
 The bottom edge of the paper was generally tattered with many small tears, losses, and folds.
 Three very small edge sections were detached.
 There was also a 54" wide tear 2" up from the bottom edge of the paper that began approximately 145" from the left edge of the map.
 The map had been exposed to moisture, resulting in water stains, numerous mold stains of various colors, and areas where the paper adhered to itself and resulted in some skinning or small losses.
 There was also surface dirt and embedded mud that was especially heavy at the ends of the map but also appeared as small heavy deposits scattered throughout the map.
 Testing revealed that none of the media were sensitive to water or a mixture of water and alcohol.

 The assessment included that the map is approximately 28.5 feet long and has one continuous roll of paper.
 Seriously!
 The outer section of the rolled-up extraordinary map was clearly torn and missing some amount of material and was sorely in need of conservation.
 An appraisal of its condition and an estimate totaling $11,000 to professionally clean, repair, conserve, and photograph the map was provided by NEDCC.
 Having high-resolution digital files available would allow for further research of the line to be conducted as well as having the files for use in creating displays, exhibits, and online education programs.
 Very exciting possibilities.
 Fundraising to help cover these costs became a high priority.
 Through the generosity of many donors during the following months, we had the necessary funds to have all the work on the map completed.
 Thank you :)